RADIOGRAPHY SCHOOL RADIATION SAFETY POLICY

 The UA Assistant UA Radiation Safety Officer (RS0) is Alex Stakleff who can be contacted at:

 II.
 GENERAL RADIATION SAFETY

 A. AUTHORIZED OPERATION

 1. STAFF RADIOGRAPHER’S: Medical x-ray procedures shall be performed only by a qualified Radiographer minimally holding an appropriate current license from the Ohio Department of Health (ODH) and only when and as authorized by a licensed physician.
-Preferred qualifications include documented graduation from an AMA- approved school of Radiologic Technology and/or registration with the American Registry of Radiologic Technologists (ARRT).
+Preferred qualifications include documented graduation from an AMA- approved Radiologic Technology program and/or registration with the American Registry of Radiologic Technologists (ARRT).

 2. STUDENT RADIOGRAPHERS: Students may operate equipment under the direct supervision of a staff Radiographer only when and as authorized by a licensed physician.
 Until competency has been meet Student Radiographers may operate radiographic equipment only under direct supervision.
 After demonstrating competency on a specific procedure or examination, Student Radiographers may operate radiologic equipment on those procedures or examinations under indirect supervision.

 A. GENERAL: The beam shall be limited to the area of clinical interest during both radiographic and fluoroscopic examinations.
 At no time should exposures be made where the student could come in contact with the direct beam.
 This requires restricting the exposed field size to the actual area of interest and/or the image receptor, whichever is smaller.

 B. GONADAL SHIELDING: Shielding of the gonads on all patients, regardless of age, shall be employed for all radiographic procedures if the gonads are in the primary beam and such shields do not interfere with the examination.

 IV.
 CONTROL BOOTH STANDARDS